datacamp/protowhat/docs/index.rst

 It contains shared functionality related to SCT syntax and selectors, state manipulation and commonly used functions.

 - If you are new to teaching on DataCamp, check out https://authoring.datacamp.com.
-- If you want to learn what SCTs are and how they work, visit https://authoring.datacamp.com/courses/sct.html.
+- If you want to learn what SCTs are and how they work, visit `this article <https://authoring.datacamp.com/courses/exercises/technical-details/sct.html>`_ specifically.

 This documentation takes a deeper dive into the chaining syntax employed for SCTs and contains reference documentation of all relevant SCT functions.